 There is a Safe in the ‘file’ app for hiding everything on your phone from the intruders.
 You can set its key as either your fingerprint or any other combination of password or PIN.

-Huawei has equipped J7 Prime with a Qualcomm Snapdragon 435 that has 8 cores and 3GB of RAM in addition to a separate chip for graphic handling in shape of Adreno 505 GPU.
+Huawei has equipped Y7 Prime with a Qualcomm Snapdragon 435 that has 8 cores and 3GB of RAM in addition to a separate chip for graphics handling with Adreno 505 GPU.

 During our tests, we always had enough RAM left for opening more applications, but it wasn’t seamless every time.
 The more time we spent on the phone, occasionally we found it wobbling due to burden before we would kill the apps to refresh it.